 Jamaican-born US legislator supports court ruling on DACA

-NEW YORK, United States (CMC) — A Jamaican-born New York State assemblyman is applauding the latest ruling by a United States federal district court blocking the Donald Trump administration's decision to terminate a programme for young, undocumented Caribbean and other immigrants.
+NEW YORK, USA (CMC‚ — A Jamaican-born New York State assemblyman is applauding the latest ruling by a United States federal district court blocking the Donald Trump Administration's decision to terminate a programme for young, undocumented Caribbean and other immigrants.

-Democrat Nick Perry has welcomed the ruling by Justice John D Bates of Federal District Court for the District of Columbia, who ruled that the Trump administration could not abolish DACA.
+Democrat Nick Perry has welcomed the ruling by Justice John D Bates of Federal District Court for the District of Columbia, who ruled that the Trump Administration could not abolish the DACA.

 The ruling is stayed for 90 days in order to give the US Department of Homeland Security an opportunity to furnish sufficient reasoning for terminating the programme.